chsaporito/Amazon_Vine_Analysis/README.md

   ![This is an image](Capture.PNG)

+## Summary
-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
+In your summary, state if there is any positivity bias for reviews in the Vine program.
 Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+There does not appear to be any positivity bias for reviews within the Vine program since about 0.01% of Vine reviews were 5 Stars.
+Comparing that to non-vine reviews where the 5 Star ratings made up 99.99% of all 5 star reviews.

+To get a better understanding of the paid Vine reviews, we should consider looking at the distribution of all the paid Vine ratings.
+This distributution should follow a normal curve where 5 star ratings and 1 star ratings would be at the extremes.